 As a safeguard and a security measure, a wayfinder requires a Force-user to activate the device.
 A wayfinder may be similar in appearance to a holocron, although the shape of the wayfinder may vary.

-This article contains affiliate links.
+AFFILIATE DISCLOSURE This article may contain affiliate links.
 If you purchase an item through some links, then SaberSourcing may receive some money at no cost to you.
 Thanks for supporting current and future content!

 Wayfinders in Star Wars Canon